317th Operations Group: Training in the United States

 The group was first activated at Duncan Field, Texas on 22 February 1942 as the 317th Transport Group with the 39th, 40th and 41st Transport Squadrons assigned.
 The group's initial cadre was eighteen enlisted men and one captain.
 In mid-June, the group added a fourth squadron, the 46th Transport Squadron and moved to Bowman Field, Kentucky with 83 men assigned.
 The group was equipped with several military models of the DC-3, primarily the Douglas C-47 Skytrain.
 It began training at Bowman and grew to over 900 persons.

 The 317th became the 317th Troop Carrier Group in July 1942 and grew to its full wartime strength of over 1200 as it prepared to deploy.
-Originally scheduled for European operations, its orders were changed to prepare to move to the Southwest Pacific Theater.
+Originally scheduled for European operations, its orders were changed to prepare to move to join the South West Pacific Area.
 Its final training with gliders, at Laurinburg-Maxton Airport was cancelled when a storm destroyed the gliders that were to be used for training.

 The air echelon of the group flew to Brookley Field, Alabama to receive new C-47s from the Mobile Air Depot.
 These planes were outfitted with additional internal fuel tanks, for the group was to ferry them across the Pacific.
 The group's aircrews flew them to the Pacific coast to practice long range navigation, while the ground echelon proceeded by train to Camp Stoneman, California, embarking on the USS Maui (ID-1514) on 31 December 1942, while the aircrews departed on the first leg of their ferry flight to Australia on 5 January 1943.